Omid Tahvili

-Omid Tahvili (امید تحویلی; born on 31 October 1970, in Kermanshah, Iran) is an Iranian-Canadian sexual offender and kingpin of an organized crime family in Canada that is connected to various international crime organizations.
+Omid Tahvili (امید تحویلی; born on 31 October 1970, in Kermanshah, Iran) is an Iranian-Canadian sexual offender and kingpin of an organized crime group in Canada that is connected to various international crime organizations.
 In April 2008, Forbes.com, after consulting with law enforcement agencies around the world, listed him as one of the world's ten most wanted fugitives.

 Criminal activities

 Drugs

 According to the Royal Canadian Mounted Police (RCMP), Tahvili came to Canada from Iran in 1994.
 In November 2000, he was arrested with his brother-in-law for possession of 3 kg of cocaine, in a joint operation between the Vancouver Police and the RCMP.
 Tahvili was found not guilty.
 By 2003, the RCMP recognized Tahvili as heading up one of the main criminal organizations operating out of an Iranian community in Canada.
 At that time, dozens of Iranian expatriates were working under him.

 Fraud

 From 1999 to 2002, he ran a fraudulent telemarketing business that targeted people in the United States, stealing approximately US$3 million from hundreds of victims, most of them elderly.
 A federal arrest warrant was issued for Tahvili on January 30, 2003 by the U.S. District Court, Central District of California, where he was charged with mail fraud, wire fraud, telemarketing fraud and aiding and abetting.

-Tahvili was arrested in British Columbia on an extradition warrant and Tahvili was eventually ordered extradited to the United States of America by the British Columbia Supreme Court on May 4, 2007.
+Tahvili was arrested in British Columbia on an extradition warrant and was eventually ordered extradited to the United States of America by the British Columbia Supreme Court on May 4, 2007.
 Tahvili had been represented by Canadian criminal and extradition lawyer Amandeep Singh, known for his representation of high profile and controversial international clientele such as billionaire banker fugitive Rakesh Saxena.
 Tahvili appealed his extradition order to the British Columbia Court of Appeal and was awaiting his appeal when he absconded from the pre-trial facility where he was held.